-While millions of students struggling with their statistics homework might cheer the destruction of the concept of estimating the probability of heads from a set of coin flips, it is important to emphasize that even though these models are functionally congruent and have the same number of parameters, each provides different predictions after a new set of coin flips are made (e.g., what is the likeliest outcome of the eleventh flip?).
-That is, even though they are indistinguishable from a probabilistic point of view, we can still distinguish them when new data becomes available.
+While millions of students struggling with their statistics homework might cheer the destruction of the concept of estimating the probability of heads from a set of coin flips, it is important to emphasize that even though these models are functionally congruent and have the same number of parameters, many provide different predictions after a new set of coin flips are made (e.g., what is the likeliest outcome of the eleventh flip?).
+That is, even though they are indistinguishable from a probabilistic point of view, we can still likely distinguish them when new data becomes available.
 Of course, with comparative methods we cannot simply “flip” evolution more times to distinguish among a set of congruent models.
 The emphasis, then, as Morlon et al. (2022) recently pointed out, becomes what we are trying to learn about the world, given what we know about how it works.
-It is generally true that with coins, we have a good idea that the probability of heads does not change meaningfully over flips, so we may be willing to assume a standard binomial model and then question the fairness of a coin, perhaps as a way of extrapolating to other coins (i.e., if this Euro coin has a probability of heads of 0.502, is that true for other Euro coins?).
+Incorporating additional information can also be important (Liow et al. 2022).
+For example, it is generally true that with coins, we have a good idea that the probability of heads does not change meaningfully over flips, so we may be willing to assume a standard binomial model and then question the fairness of a coin, perhaps as a way of extrapolating to other coins (i.e., if this Euro coin has a probability of heads of 0.502, is that true for other Euro coins?).
 In other words, the parameter can be of interest because the model is not really in question.

+However, there is a risk in constraining to realistic models to ones limited by other sources of information (Liow et al. 2022).
+In other words, limiting ourselves to a perceived plausible region that may exclude the truth in the case of discoveries.
+A good example of this is the conflict over the age of the Earth between physicist Lord Kelvin and Darwin (Hattiangadi 1971).
+Kelvin had well-supported evidence that the Earth was less than 400 million years old, probably more like 200 million years old, and habitable for a subset of that.
+Darwin thought life would take longer than that to have evolved its complexity, but his evidence was far less quantitative.
+Darwin turned out to be right.
+Kelvin did not know about the impact of radioactivity on the cooling of the Earth.
+It is a good thing that Darwin did not limit his ideas to those allowed by physics.
+On the other hand, if methods can only work well by being highly constrained by better sources of information, then they can of little use.
+If dowsing for water only works in regions identified by using modern geological tools, then it is not clear what dowsing adds.

 With many diversification models, the central question is about which model fits best, which is at odds with a general lack of knowledge about any system to clearly know which kind of model is appropriate ahead of time.
 In our view, we are not yet at the stage where we can confidently rule out a congruent model where extinction rates are driven by the position of a hypothetical dwarf star outside our solar system, which triggers periods of increased comet activity on Earth (e.g. Raup and Sepkowski 1984), over a more “sensible” model of, say, temperature clearly affecting speciation but not extinction rates.
 In such cases, asking questions about which of several indistinguishable models fit does not seem to us a good use of our time.